pharpend/louse/TUTORIAL.md

-# decamp usage
+# louse usage

-This is a tutorial for using the `decamp` command line program.
-You can look at the actual file, or access this by running `decamp tutorial`.
+This is a tutorial for using the `louse` command line program.
+You can look at the actual file, or access this by running `louse tutorial`.

-Decamp follows the UNIX philosophy of doing one thing and doing it well.
-Decamp tracks bugs.
+Louse follows the UNIX philosophy of doing one thing and doing it well.
+Louse tracks bugs.
 It doesn't interface with your version control system.
 This is done for two reasons:

 1. It makes the code simpler.
-2. It makes decamp more portable.
-You can use decamp with any version control system, or with no version control system if you want.
+2. It makes louse more portable.
+You can use louse with any version control system, or with no version control system if you want.

 I'm planning on writing another program,